 CPT J.W.G.
-Stephens '15, of the 26th Infantry, led the first
+Stephens '15, of the 26th Infantry, led

-American forces "over on top" in combat near Montdidlier, France.
+the first American forces "over on top" in combat near Montdidlier, France.
 Many alumni served with distinction with the 1st, 2nd, 29th and 80th divisions, all of which saw heavy combat.
 A hero of note was MAJ Lloyd Williams '07, U.S. Marine Corps.
 One of the famous quotes of the war, used for years as a Marine standard, was attributed to him.
 "Retreat, hell no!" was his reply to the French orders to retreat his company.
 His company held its ground, but he was killed in the action and awarded the Distinguish Service Cross.

 Virginia Tech's contribution to the war effort included 2,297 in uniform.
-These included 2,155 in the Army, 125 in the Navy, 19 in the Marine Corps, six in the Coast Guard, one in the British Army, and one in the French Foreign Legion.
 One alumni was awarded the Medal of Honor, seven the Distinguished Service Cross, and one the Navy Cross.
-At least eight were awarded the Silver Star.
 Twenty-six died in service, and another 26 were wounded.
 Based on this, Virginia Tech was designated as one of 12 Distinguished Colleges by the War Department.

 In 1921, women were admitted as civilian students and attended classes as day students.
 The next year, the Corps was reorganized into a regiment of two battalions.
 Two years later, military service as a cadet was reduced from four years to two; however after two years of the camaraderie of Corps' life, very few cadets chose to convert to civilian student status.
 During the national rail strike of 1923, the Corps again volunteered to the Virginia governor for active military service.
 They were not called upon.
 A Third Battalion was added to the regiment by 1927.
-Rapid

-growth followed as Virginia Tech's reputation as both an outstanding academic and military institution grew.
+Rapid growth followed as Virginia Tech's reputation grew.
 In 1939, a Fourth Battalion was added.